Noamstrauss/devops-terraform-K8/README.md

  <p style='color:yellow'>Answer: I Used The Command Above To Provision HPA</p>

 ----
-6. prepare for multi-environment
+###6. prepare for multi-environment
 - Use terraform workspaces
  usage >> `terraform apply -auto-approve -var-file=environments/test/test.tfvars`
  <p style='color:yellow'>Answer: Use Terraform workspaces with .tfvar files to provision different ENVs (Usage in terraform apply ^)</p>

 ----
-7. add environment variable to service
+###7. add environment variable to service
-- use secrets (google)
-- key volt?
-- file?
-(https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/secret)
--
+- To Create a Secret Resource and attach to the container (https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/secret)
+- <p style='color:yellow'>Answer: To Create a Secret resource and attach to the during deployment to the container.</p>
 ------------------------------------

-Notes:
+####Notes:
  ![img.png](img.png)
 - ( Because I Had a bit of trouble getting metric server to work I used the command.)
 -------------------------------------